 Response from the European Commission on 11/03/2021 : click here

-Question for oral answer to the Commission (O-000084/2020) on concerted plans and actions to transition to innovation without the use of animals in the European Union by Tilly Metz (Greens/EFA), Sirpa Pietikäinen (EPP), Eleonora Evi (Greens/EFA), Francisco Guerreiro (Greens/EFA), Sylwia Spurek (Greens/EFA), Jytte Guteland (S&D), Martin Buschmann (NI), Younous Omarjee (GUE/NGL), Alexis Georgoulis (GUE/NGL), Anja Hazekamp (GUE/NGL), Caroline Roose (Greens/EFA), Clare Daly (GUE/NGL), Emil Radev (PPE), Günther Sidl (S&D), Heidi Hautala (Greens/EFA), Jiří Pospíšil (EPP), Kira Marie Peter-Hansen (Greens/EFA), Annika Bruna (ID), Manuel Bompard (GUE/NGL), Manuela Ripa (Greens/EFA), Margrete Auken (Greens/EFA), Marie Toussaint (Greens/EFA), Marisa Matias (GUE/NGL), Michal Wiezik (PPE), Mick Wallace (GUE/NGL), Niels Fuglsang (S&D), Nikolaj Villumsen (GUE/NGL), Pär Holmgren (Verts/ALE), Pascal Durand (Renew), Petras Auštrevičius (Renew), Rosa D’Amato (Verts/ALE), Sarah Wiener (Verts/ALE), Thomas Waitz (Verts/ALE), Tiziana Beghin (NI), Veronika Vrecionová (ECR), Ville Niinistö (Verts/ALE), December 18, 2020
+Question for oral answer to the Commission (O-000084/2020) on concerted plans and actions for the transition to animal-free research in the European Unionby Tilly Metz (Greens/EFA), Sirpa Pietikäinen (EPP), Eleonora Evi (Greens/EFA), Francisco Guerreiro (Greens/EFA), Sylwia Spurek (Greens/EFA), Jytte Guteland (S&D), Martin Buschmann (NI), Younous Omarjee (GUE/NGL), Alexis Georgoulis (GUE/NGL), Anja Hazekamp (GUE/NGL), Caroline Roose (Greens/EFA), Clare Daly (GUE/NGL), Emil Radev (PPE), Günther Sidl (S&D), Heidi Hautala (Greens/EFA), Jiří Pospíšil (EPP), Kira Marie Peter-Hansen (Greens/EFA), Annika Bruna (ID), Manuel Bompard (GUE/NGL), Manuela Ripa (Greens/EFA), Margrete Auken (Greens/EFA), Marie Toussaint (Greens/EFA), Marisa Matias (GUE/NGL), Michal Wiezik (PPE), Mick Wallace (GUE/NGL), Niels Fuglsang (S&D), Nikolaj Villumsen (GUE/NGL), Pär Holmgren (Verts/ALE), Pascal Durand (Renew), Petras Auštrevičius (Renew), Rosa D’Amato (Verts/ALE), Sarah Wiener (Verts/ALE), Thomas Waitz (Verts/ALE), Tiziana Beghin (NI), Veronika Vrecionová (ECR), Ville Niinistö (Verts/ALE), December 18, 2020

-Since 1993, the Commission has stated its commitment to reducing and replacing the use of animals in science.
-However, the latest statistics released by the Commission reveal only a slight decrease in the number of animals used for scientific purposes.
-In any case, this decrease is eclipsed by the additional 12 million animals who are bred for use in scientific research but killed without ever actually being used.
-Though Directive 2010/63/EU lays out basic rules on the protection of animals used for scientific purposes, it does not provide a strategy for the reduction and replacement of these animals.
+“Since 1993, the Commission has been asserting its determination to reduce and replace the use of animals in scientific experimentation.
+Yet the latest statistics published by the Commission show only a slight decrease in the number of animals used for scientific purposes.
+However, this decrease is dwarfed by the 12 million increase in the number of animals bred for scientific research and then killed without ever having been used.
+Although Directive 2010/63/EU lays down basic rules for protection of animals used for scientific purposes, it does not provide any strategy for the reduction and replacement of these animals.

-At the same time, the Next Generation EU gives a stronger commitment than ever to empowering innovation and renewing education.
-In view of this commitment and the unprecedented health and environmental challenges our Union is facing, it seems paramount to reinforce the Commission’s commitment to invest in innovative, human-relevant, non-animal science in all areas including research, education and regulatory testing.
+Now, more than ever, the “Next Generation EU” relaunch instrument affirms the desire to encourage innovation and renew education.
+In light of this, and of the unprecedented health and environmental challenges facing the Union, it seems vital that the Commission reinforces its commitment to investing in innovative, human-applicable, non-animal science in all areas, including research, education and regulatory testing.

-Question for written answer to the Commission (E-002719/2020) on the breeding of animals in excess for animal experiments, by Eleonora Evi (NI), Francisco Guerreiro (Greens/EFA), David Cormand (Greens/EFA), Sirpa Pietikäinen (EPP), Petras Auštrevičius (Renew), Tilly Metz (Greens/EFA), Anja Hazekamp (GUE/NGL), Pascal Durand (Renew), 5 May 2020
+Question for written answer to the Commission (E-002719/2020) on the breeding of animals in excess for animal testing, by Eleonora Evi (NI), Francisco Guerreiro (Greens/EFA), David Cormand (Greens/EFA), Sirpa Pietikäinen (EPP), Petras Auštrevičius (Renew), Tilly Metz (Greens/EFA), Anja Hazekamp (GUE/NGL), Pascal Durand (Renew), 5 May 2020

 Response from the European Commission on 9/07/2020 : click here